Jassas ibn Murrah: Death in battle

 The Muslim historian, Ibn al-Athir, states that Jassas ibn Murrah was fatally injured by the Taghlibi warrior Abu Nuwayra al-Taghlibi and he later died of his injuries while resting in the care of his relatives.
 It was confirmed though that Jassas was once stabbed in the back; along the right side and the news was that his kidney was infact hit.
 It was always thought that after he was wounded, he struggled to walk until his death.
 The story has always been confusing due to its dark nature since no was ever convicted of the stabbing.

 Death by homicide

-Another narration states that Jassas was murdered by his nephew somewhere in todays' Turkey, as an act of revenge for Jassas killing his father Kulaib.
+Another narration states that Jassas was murdered by his nephew somewhere in today's Turkey, as an act of revenge for Jassas killing his father Kulaib.
 The homicide is less likely has happened since there were claims that Jassas was seen walking with a herd of sheep in Southern Syria after the incident.